cellear/bd-xray-theme/SPINOUT.md

 # Spinning Out This Theme into a Separate Repository

-This document outlines the steps to create a standalone repository for the Backdrop Outlined theme.
+This document outlines the steps to create a standalone repository for the BD X-Ray theme.

 ## Steps to Create Separate Repo